 Sub-study 1 focuses on the aspect of education of the children of former bonded labourers, Kamaiya, in Southern Nepal.
 Although the Kamaiya system was officially abolished in 2000, former Kamaiyas remain one of the most impoverished and disenfranchised groups in Nepal, reflected in landlessness and low employment.

-Sub-study 2 focuses on the education of the children of Gurkhas (Nepali soldiers that join the British or Indian army) in Pokhara, where one of the main recruiting centres is located.
-Becoming a soldier (lahure) is associated with considerable social prestige, leading rural families to invest enormous amounts of time and money to ensure their children complete their schooling due to the prospect of joining the army and a potential career abroad.
+Sub-study 2 focuses on the education of the children of Gurkhas (Nepali soldiers that join the British or Indian army) in Dharan, which historically was a key base for the British Gurkhas.
+Becoming a soldier (lahure) is associated with considerable social prestige, leading families to invest enormous amounts of time and money to ensure their children complete their schooling due to the prospect of joining the army and a potential career abroad.

 Sub-study 3 focuses on the financing of education by the new elite in a ‘gated community’ in Kathmandu.
 With Nepal’s rapid urbanisation and domestic migration to the capital city, gated communities provide urban landholding, home ownership and shared infrastructure, catering to new class imaginaries among the growing urban population.